-Furthermore, the retired person cannot continue to serve in the same working after retirement appointment beyond the initial appointment of 24 consecutive months, or beyond the first extension of 12 consecutive months where that extension has been granted by CalPERS, as applicable, until an extension request is approved by CalPERS.
+Furthermore, the retired person cannot continue to serve in the same working after retirement appointment beyond the initial appointment of 24 consecutive months until an appointment is extended per this proposed regulation.

 The proposed regulation would also define "limited duration" for temporary upgrade pay appointments as a limit of 24 consecutive months per appointment.
 Based on CalPERS' data, between July 2011 and September 2020, 99% of temporary upgrade pay appointments concluded within 24 months.
 The proposed regulation further defines a temporary upgrade pay appointment as an appointment that must be immediately subsequent to a permanent appointment held by an individual for the same upgraded position or classification.
 This definition clarifies that the temporary upgrade pay appointment only pertains to an employee who is temporarily appointed to an upgraded position or classification that was vacated by the previous incumbent.
 As a result, the proposed regulation does not limit the number of temporary upgrade pay appointments an employee may serve in, it eliminates the ambiguity in how long temporary upgrade pay can be reported to CalPERS for pension purposes for each appointment, and it defines what a temporary upgrade pay appointment is.